Ossington Avenue: Character

 At its south end, Ossington starts at Queen Street and goes north, up a hill to Dundas Street.
 South of Queen is the Centre for Addiction and Mental Health's (CAMH) Queen Street Health Centre complex.
 From Shaw Street west to Dovercourt, the south side of Queen street is used for CAMH facilities.
 In summer 2012, Ossington was extended southward onto the CAMH campus and called Lower Ossington Avenue.

 From this intersection north to Dundas, Ossington is largely lined with low-rise retail storefronts, typically with apartments on upper floors; other buildings house light industrial uses.
 Most buildings along this stretch date to the 19th century, and many have been restored in their conversion into restaurants and trendy stores, which have attracted visitors from around the Greater Toronto Area and made the area a magnet for international tourists visiting Toronto.

 North of Dundas, the street changes to a primarily residential street.
 The road slopes down here as it goes into the Garrison Creek ravine, (the creek is buried nowadays) then starts a gradual slope up to its terminus at Davenport.
 The homes are typically two-story detached or semi-detached homes.
 This stretch has streetcar tracks and is used by the TTC often for short-turns by the 505 Dundas and 506 College streetcar routes.

 North of College, on the west side is Dewson Street public school.
 One block east on Shaw Street is Central Commerce Collegiate high school.
 The next street to connect is Harbord Street which goes east from Ossington to Queen's Park Circle.
 The area is residential on both sides of the street.

 North of Bloor Street, the street rises gently until just before Davenport where it reaches the old shoreline and the street rises rapidly to meet Davenport.
 Except for some businesses around the railway bridge north of Dupont, both sides of the street are two-storey residences.

 Public transit

 Ossington Avenue is served by the 63 Ossington TTC bus route.
 The bus route connects to the Toronto Transit Commission's Line 2 Bloor–Danforth Ossington subway station.
-Route 63 was a trolleybus route from December 1947 until 1992, but since then has been served by conventional buses.
+Route 63 was part of the Toronto trolleybus system from December 1947 until 1992, but since then has been served by conventional buses.